 Amblyseius andersoni are active at temperatures between 6-40 degrees making them quite versatile for use in numerous environments.
 They can also be used with lower levels of humidity than other predators.

 Each sachet contains around 250 predators and acts as a breeding site for these numbers to multiply before coming out onto the plant.
 The sachets last around 4 weeks and should then be replaced to keep a steady flow of predators on the plant.

-Each sachet comes with a handy hook which can be placed on plant stems or leaves straight away.
+Each sachet comes with a hook which can be placed on plant stems or leaves.
 There is a pre formed hole ready to release the predators which will make their way out in a steady stream over the 4 week cycle.
 You can also tear open the sachets and sprinkle directly onto the plants but this will reduce the life cycle to around 2-3 weeks.

 Unfortunately due to the 4 week life cycle you cannot store the sachets for later use.
-They are always best fresh and can be applied before spider mite itself is present.
+Apply the sachets immediately on receipt.

 Amblyseius andersoni is a living creature and can be affected by any chemical pesticides used within the previous few weeks.
 As a guide cease using pyrethrum or SB plant invigorator 2 days prior to use and other persistent chemicals or universal bug killers 1-2 weeks before using predators.